Providence is rapidly developing as an excellent food and cocktail town, below are some of my recommendations while you are there.

 Persimmon Now in their new location in Providence- for a serious white-tablecloth dinner out.
 Excellent experiences here, great wine list too.

-Oberlin From Birch owners Ben and Heidi- oberlin sounds amazing, haven't been yet.
+Oberlin From Birch owners Ben and Heidi- Fantastic small plates and incredible wine list/sommelier.

 Avery Great cocktail bar, dim, dark, asian decor.
 Conveniently located across the street from North.